 - An introductory round of foundational test prep over the summer prior to 11th grade was a good decision.
 Although testing won’t begin until the spring of junior year, the lighter summer allowed for easier scheduling and kept some cognitive engagement in play in July and August.
 My son was receptive to once a week private lessons to give him a jumpstart on test prep before a busy junior fall arrived.
 It also allowed him to take a break in the fall and focus on the important first semester without worrying about getting a late start on test prep.
 He resumed a second round of tutoring in December as spring test dates neared.

 - Monthly proctored practice testing has provided fuel and continuity to the program.
 Every 4–6 weeks, another full-length diagnostic test is taken, scored, and shared with the tutors.
 They in turn use the analytics to further refine test-taking skills and identify patterns, habits, pacing adjustments, and missed opportunities.
 Scores have sometimes dipped or remained flat, but every report has nonetheless provided powerful and actionable insight and error analysis.

 - Online tutoring has been a game changer.
 Last summer, both of my kids spent several weeks away from home, in an area where reliable private tutoring was not an option.
-Online tutoring solved that and was seamlessly integrated into their schedules, even across time zones.
-My daughter met her tutor weekly online for live Spanish dialogue sessions to keep her speaking skills from slipping.
-And when my son resumed test prep after returning home, he chose to keep his lessons online because it meant he could work with tutors who were best matched to his personality and learning style, without tutor-proximity limiting our choices.
-We’ve seen this trend with our clients too; the question is no longer, “who is the best tutor for your child in your area?” but simply, “who is the best tutor for your child?”
-Increasingly, clients everywhere – anywhere – are gaining access to our tutors from the Bay Area, Los Angeles, and New York City.
+Online tutoring provided a solution and was seamlessly integrated into their schedules, even across time zones.
+My daughter met her tutor online weekly for live Spanish dialogue sessions to keep her speaking skills from slipping.
+And when my son resumed test prep after returning home, he chose to keep his lessons online because it meant he could work with tutors who were best matched to his personality and learning style, without tutor proximity limiting our choices.
+We’ve seen this trend with our clients too; the question is no longer, “Who is the best tutor for your child in your area?”
+But simply, “Who is the best tutor for your child?”
+Increasingly, clients everywhere—anywhere—are gaining access to our tutors from the Bay Area, Los Angeles, and New York City.

 Smart Shopping for Test Prep